-- (3) If a proclamation is made under section 21(1) by which the whole or any part of reserved land in the class of private sanctuary or private nature reserve ceases to be, or form part of, reserved land, the Minister, as soon as practicable, is to cause the proclamation to be registered in respect of the land to which it relates. - (4) The provisions of Schedule 3 have effect in relation to the registration of proclamations referred to in this section. - (5) Nothing in section 40 of the Land Titles Act 1980 is to be construed as affecting the validity of, or as prejudicing or affecting the operation of, any proclamation referred to in this section.
+- If a proclamation is made under section 21(1) by (3) which the whole or any part of reserved land in the class of private sanctuary or private nature reserve ceases to be, or form part of, reserved land, the Minister, as soon as practicable, is to cause the proclamation to be registered in respect of the land to which it relates. - The provisions of Schedule 3 have effect in (4) relation to the registration of proclamations referred to in this section. - Nothing in section 40 of the Land Titles Act (5) 1980 is to be construed as affecting the validity of, or as prejudicing or affecting the operation of, any proclamation referred to in this section.

-23. Lands subject to trusts
+Lands subject to trusts

-- (1) Land that may be acquired under section 14 may be so acquired subject to a trust for its use for a conservation purpose. - (2) For the purposes of subsection (1), if land is held by trustees on trust for its use for a conservation purpose those trustees may, unless the instrument under which the land is held otherwise provides, surrender that land subject to its continuing to be held on that trust.
+- Land that may be acquired under section 14 may (1) be so acquired subject to a trust for its use for a conservation purpose. - (2) For the purposes of subsection (1), if land is held by trustees on trust for its use for a conservation may, unless those trustees purpose instrument under which the land is held otherwise provides, surrender that land subject to its continuing to be held on that trust.